pyexcel/pyexcel-ods/README.rst

 library, it will read the whole file before returning the paginated data.
 So at the end of day, the only benefit is less data returned from the reading function.
 No major performance improvement will be seen.

+With that said, please install `pyexcel-odsr <https://github.com/pyexcel/pyexcel-odsr>`_ and it gives better performance in reading partial ods files.

 Let's assume the following file is a huge ods file: